Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 For Umbria, divide your time between the three main towns: Orvieto, Perugia, and Assisi, and reserve time for enjoying the rugged countryside.

 If you want to explore Tuscany and Umbria by car, pick up your rental car at the Florence airport.
 Avoid picking your car up at the train station or some other area in central Florence.
 You don’t need the headache of navigating your way out of the city.
+Also, if you drive into a ZTL (Traffic Limited Zone) in Florence, you will get ticketed and fined.

 After picking up your car at the Florence airport, you’ll be out on the highway within minutes.